Cory Withrow

-Cory Withrow (born April 5, 1975 in Spokane, Washington) is a former American football center in the National Football League.
+Cory Withrow (born April 5, 1975) is an American former professional football player who was a center in the National Football League (NFL).
 He was signed by the Minnesota Vikings as an undrafted free agent in 1999.
-He played college football at Washington State.
+He played college football for the Washington State Cougars.

 Withrow has also played for the San Diego Chargers and St. Louis Rams.

-Early years
+Early life

-Withrow attended Mead High School in Spokane, Washington and was a letterman in football, basketball, and baseball.
+Withrow attended Mead High School in Spokane, Washington, and was a letterman in football, basketball, and baseball.
 In football, he was an All-State honoree as an offensive lineman and as a defensive lineman.
 In baseball, he was a three-year letterwinner.
 Cory Withrow graduated from Mead High School in 1993.

 College career

 Withrow played college football at Washington State University.

 Professional career

 Withrow previously played for the Minnesota Vikings and later signed with the San Diego Chargers where he played in a backup role to center Nick Hardwick.
 Withrow suffered an injury while with the Chargers that led to the signing of veteran center Jeremy Newberry.
 He was eventually released when he agreed to an injury settlement with the Chargers.